lsmor/plutus-pioneer-program/installation/instructions.md

 ## (Optional) Plutus Documentation

-Documentation is build automatically (I think).
+Documentation is built automatically (I think).
 You shoud see a symbolic link in `~/plutus` which looks like:

 ```bash
 # the documentation folder includes the word haddock    -|